 The Attorney General of the state of New York, Eliot Spitzer, and US watchdog body the Securities and Exchange Commission (SEC), have also charged Pennsylvania-based Pilgrim Baxter’s co-founders, chairperson Gary L Pilgrim and CEO Harold J Baxter.
 The accused have less than a week to enter pleas.

 To compound matters, OM, Old Mutual Asset Management (US) and Pilgrim Baxter and Associates have been cited in a class-action suit filed by institutional investors and pri- vate policy-holders in a Pennsylvania circuit court.
+According to Tucker Hewes, Old Mutual Asset Management’s spokesperson in the US, the responsibilities “are expected to enter pleas soon”.

 The case revolves around charges that the company earned large management fees, possibly running into several hundreds of millions of dollars, as a result of suspect trades.
 Pilgrim and Baxter allegedly profited from these trades and individually earned millions of dollars.